mobie/platybrowser-project/README.md

 In addition, the script `make_dev_folder.py` can be used to create a development folder.
 It copies the most recent release folder into a folder prefixed with  dev-`, that will not be put under version control.

+The script `update_registration.py` can be used to update registered data with a new transformation.
+It creates a new patch version folder and updates all relevant data.

 ## Installation